adrinamin/adrinamin/README.md

 I deeply care about the role of technology in our society.
 I always try to find ways to use our craft and tools to improve our environment, and eventually peoples lives.
 So that in the end, everybody can benefit from new technologies.

 I'm always curious to learn new things :man_student:.
-I'm currently focusing on improving my skills in python and cloud computing :muscle:.
+I'm currently focusing on improving my skills cloud computing :muscle:.

 You'll also find me on following platforms: